Joel Swisher

 Joel A. Swisher (October 29, 1943 – February 17, 2000) was an American college football coach and athletics administrator.
 He served as the head football coach at Dakota State University (1973–1976), Augustana College in Sioux Falls, South Dakota (1977–1980), Adams State College (1982–1983), and Jamestown College (1992–1994), compiling a career college football head coaching record of 65–55–4.
 Swisher was also the athletic director at Dakota State from 1974 to 1977.

 Early life, playing career, and education

 Swisher was born on October 29, 1943, in Hopkinsville, Kentucky.
 He was the son of Clark Swisher, who was a longtime coach and athletic director at Northern State University in Aberdeen, South Dakota.
-The younger Swisher attended Northern State, where lettered for four years in both football and basketball before graduating graduating with a Bachelor of Science in secondary education.
+The younger Swisher attended Northern State, where he lettered for four years in both football and basketball before graduating with a Bachelor of Science in secondary education.
 Swisher later earned a master's degree physical education from South Dakota State University, and, in 1972, a doctorate in health and physical education form the University of Utah.